bvibber/hdrfix/readme.md

 Outputs files as regular SDR (standard dynamic range) PNGs in bog-standard sRGB colorspace.
 There are a few parameters for adjusting the conversion.

-JPEG XR conversion is done by wrapping Microsoft's libjpegxr C library; currently it is bundled with the main source but will be broken out to a crate for separate reuse.
+JPEG XR conversion is done with the `jpegxr` crate, which wraps Microsoft's BSD-licensed JPEG XR codec.

 # Author, repo, etc